 Buttons and navigation components are the most frequently used UI elements that you can find on a web site or mobile app.
-One of the reasons why buttons are so popular is their feature to imitate effectively the contact with digital objects.
+One of the reasons why buttons are so popular is their feature to imitate effectively contact with digital objects.

 Those elements pull together an interface and allow users to provide the desired interactive feedback in a single click.
-It's the way to send a message, confirm the purchase, download a picture or any other possible action.
+It's the way to send a message, confirm the purchase, download a picture, or any other possible action.
 Let's check out how to design buttons that provide useful and actionable feedback for website or app visitors.

 Differences between primary and secondary buttons

 A typical site or app form (or dialog box) usually has several options.
 Usually, designers use only two — one stands for a primary default action and the secondary, which should be less utilized (i.e. allowing users to withdraw the data they have entered in the form or cancel the action).

 For a better UX experience, it is crucial to give the highest visual weight for a primary button since users compare the importance of the click-based on this factor.
 Simply speaking, due to its highest visual weight the primary button gets the most attention.
 Hence, it is a bad practice to make the secondary button brighter and bigger than the main one.
 And if you do this, the user is more likely to choose the irreversible action as a default action and click it by mistake.
 The best way to indicate the weight of a button is to use visual cues: shape, size, colors, placement.

 By and large, there are two main contemporary designs trends and both of them have their own unique style and set of traits: skeuomorphism that creates a sense of familiarity by imitating real materials and flat design that feels utilitarian and minimal.
 But UI/UX is constantly evolving, and nowadays designers have a choice of more than 2 major styles that can be applied for the entire interface and button design, in particular.